magento/architecture/design-documents/testing/static/coding-standard-versioning.md

 ### `{patch}` Release
 - Bug fix to existing rule that prevents false-positive findings.
+- Implementing unit tests for existing rules.
+- Adding new `exclude-pattern` or `include-pattern` to the rule.

+### `{minor}` Release
 - Removing PHP CodeSniffer OOB rule from Magento Coding Standard `ruleset.xml` file.

+### `{major}` Release
-- Removing Magento rule from MagentoCoding Standard (sniff code + `ruleset.xml`).
+- Removing Magento rule from Magento Coding Standard (sniff code + `ruleset.xml`).
-- Adding unit tests to existing rules.

-### `{minor}` Release
 - Adding new OOB rule to Magento Coding Standard `ruleset.xml` file.
 - Implementing new Magento rule and adding it to `ruleset.xml` file.
 - Changing the behaviour of existing Magento rule (extending functionality).

-### `{major}` Release
+- Changing the `severity` and the `type` of the rule.
 - Changing platform requirements.
-- Namespace changes.
+- Changing namespace.